ggreat317/semantic-user-cluster-profiling-and-recommendation-system/README.md

 # Semantic User Profiling and Recommendation System

 # Try It Yourself: https://murmurs.web.app
+# TLDR: Bunch of vector math on embeddings and am currently working on a bunch of new cool features and don't have a need to push here, however there has been numerous updates to the live site as of March 11th
 # Description
 Most Simple.
 An Overly Optimized Way to Find People to Talk To Online.